Node:Immediates vs Non-immediates, Next:Immediate Datatypes, Previous:Conservative GC, Up:How Guile does it

 Guile classifies Scheme objects into two kinds: those that fit entirely

-, and those that require heap storage.
+within an SCM, and those that require heap storage.

 The former class are called immediates.
 The class of immediates includes small integers, characters, boolean values, the empty list, the mysterious end-of-file object, and some others.